Skip to main content

 Top 10 Ways to Prevent Trick-or-Treat Injuries

-Halloween -- a favorite celebration for many, if not most, kids -- is just around the corner.
-But with the excitement of Beggar's Night comes the scary prospect of potential injuries caused by candy, costumes, and even car-pedestrian accidents.
+It’s that time of year.
+Halloween is just around the corner!
+But with the excitement of the spooky evening comes the scary prospect of potential injuries caused by candy, costumes, and even car-pedestrian accidents.

-If you and your child plan to go trick-or-treating for Halloween, what are some of the best ways to prevent trick-or-treat injuries?
+If you and your child plan to go trick-or-treating on Halloween night, what are some of the best Halloween safety tips to prevent trick-or-treat injuries?

-Here are 10 injury-prevention tips for Halloween that you may want to consider:
+Here are some injury-prevention and safety tips for Halloween that you may want to think about:

-1. Drivers and trick-or-treaters: Look out!
-When driving on Beggar's Night, which falls on different nights in different locations, there will be more children out than usual.
+• Drivers Look Out!
+Starting with the obvious, there will be more children out than usual on trick-or-treat night.
 It's best to err on the side of caution to avoid any pedestrian-car accidents, one of the more common types of injuries that trick-or-treaters are prone to.
-To make kids more visible to drivers, parents may want to add reflectors to their child's costume; a mask shouldn't block your child's field of vision.
+Use crosswalks at intersections when moving around your neighborhood with your kids.
+Parents may want to add reflective tape to their child's costume to make them more visible to drivers or have them carry glow sticks.

-3. Be careful with candles.
+• Be Careful With Candles.
 While cheerfully lit pumpkins are festive, they can also be extreme fire hazards to the children that they might attract.
+When you are carving pumpkins consider using battery-operated candles instead and keep your jack-o-lanterns on your porch instead of your driveway so the goblins coming to your door don’t trip over them.

-4. Keep pets indoors.
+• Keep Pets Indoors.
 While you may have the friendliest pet ever, it's still best to keep all pets indoors and away from trick-or-treaters.
 Your pet(s) may get extra excited by all the trick-or-treaters that night and things could get out of hand.

-5. Always ensure adult supervision.
+• Always Ensure Adult Supervision.
 Make sure that your children are under the watchful eye of an adult.
-This is not only obvious, proper parenting, but can help keep your child safe from injuries and other types of harm.
+This is not only obvious, proper parenting, but can help keep your child safe from Halloween injuries and other types of harm.
+If your child has allergies keep an eye out for houses with teal pumpkins.
+The Teal Pumpkin Project allows children with food allergies to enjoy non-food Halloween treats along with their friends.

-6. Make sure your premises are well lit.
-You could be liable for any injuries that you failed to prevent, if you didn't take reasonable measures.
-This includes having a poorly lit path to your door, when you know that many children will be visiting.
+• Make Sure Your Property is Well Lit.
+You could be liable for any injuries that you failed to prevent on your property if you didn't take reasonable measures.
+For example, having a poorly lit path to your door could lead to legal responsibility, since you know that many children will be visiting and could fall over anything in their path.

-8. Inspect all of your candy.
-This goes for those who are collecting treats and those who are handing them out.
-Make sure to only purchase or consume packaged candies from trusted brands, and make sure that nothing has surpassed its expiration date.
-You could be dealing with many different types of pesky lawsuits if such an oversight occurs.
+• Inspect Candy.
+This goes for both those who are collecting treats and those who are putting them in treat bags at the front door.
+Make sure to only purchase or consume packaged candies from trusted brands, and that nothing has surpassed its expiration date or has any evidence of tampering.
+When you inspect your child’s candy make sure none of the treats would be a choking hazard for your child or cause them to have an allergic reaction.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help